List of Shy characters: Amarariruku

-Tzveta is a woman whose ultimate goal is to create a world where children can life a happy life.
+A member whose ultimate goal is to create a world where children can life a happy life.
 She is cold-hearted, ruthless, and emotionless, and has the power to manipulate ice.
 As Letana, she was Pepesha's mother, who went by the nickname Lenya when she was younger.
 She was born and raised in Yuri Orphanage, then gave birth to and raised Pepesha as a single mother in extreme poverty.
 She was later killed by a thug who pushed her off of a bridge, where she fell to her death.
 In her poverty, she only found happiness when she drank, a trait that Pepesha picked up later on in life.
 Reincarnated as Tzveta, her youthful appearance makes her resemble Pepesha as a child.
 In her first appearance, she wore a thick fur coat and was barefoot, but later appeared in a full dark bodysuit with boots and a cloak.